by Stephanie Greunke, a Registered Dietitian who second-guessed everything during her own pregnancy.

 Because I struggled to find credible information without going crazy (and this is my field of expertise), I knew I had to do something to help other women.
 No pregnant woman should have to search that hard or feel so much judgment for her choices.
 After all, we’re all doing our best to have a healthy, happy pregnancy.

-Healthy Mama, Happy Baby is our solution for pregnant women and women who are hoping to become pregnant.
+Whole Mamas Pregnancy Program is our solution for pregnant women and women who are hoping to become pregnant.
 It is the program I wish was available to me when I was going through my first (heck, my second) pregnancy.
-Through the Healthy Mama, Happy Baby program we provide accurate, actionable information and community support to other mamas.
+Through the program we provide accurate, actionable information and community support to other mamas.
 Because no matter how confident you are, sometimes you just need to hear a reassuring voice telling you that you’re doing a great job.
 (PS: YOU ARE.)

-Our HMHB program is a virtual pregnancy handbook designed to guide you through every step of your pregnancy.
+The Whole Mamas Pregnancy Program is designed to guide you through every step of your pregnancy.
 It includes over 20 informative videos, handouts, additional resources, and simple action steps.
 We’ve also created a safe place for women to come together and support each other outside of the program.
-Our private Facebook page is a place where you can interact with other like-minded women, our HMHB team, and me.
+Our private Facebook page is a place where you can interact with other like-minded women, our Whole Mamas team, and me.
 It’s an opportunity to build your very own community, since it can be hard to find this kind of support in your local area.

-I love interacting with our HMHB mamas, sharing the latest research, tips and tricks I used during my pregnancies, recipes, and so much more in this private group.
+I love interacting with our member mamas, sharing the latest research, tips and tricks I used during my pregnancies, recipes, and so much more in this private group.
 Helping a woman find clarity and feel supported during her pregnancy is a mission I proudly accept and take seriously.
 There’s too much fear-mongering, judgement, and confusion out there.
-With Healthy Mama, Happy Baby we want to end the confusion and give you the information you need so that you can enjoy this unique and special time in your life.
+With the Whole Mamas Pregnancy Program we want to end the confusion and give you the information you need so that you can enjoy this unique and special time in your life.

 Stephanie Greunke is a registered dietitian with a master’s degree in nutrition who specializes in women’s health.
 She is a certified personal trainer and prenatal and postnatal corrective exercise specialist.
 Stephanie guides and supports women locally and globally through her web-based private practice.